 The department offers multimedia equipment for loan to students, faculty and staff.
 With the exception of studio equipment, equipment may be loaned out by instructors in accordance with the department's loan procedure.
 Click here for more information.

-Twenty-two graduates have been recognized as outstanding and distinguished alumni by the university alumni office.
+Thirty-one graduates have been recognized as outstanding and distinguished alumni by the university alumni office.

 A number of the graduates remain in the Fox Valley, many of them are scattered around Wisconsin, neighboring states and metropolitan areas including Milwaukee, Chicago, Minneapolis, Los Angeles, New York, San Francisco and Washington, D.C.